 Slide the ‘Words Quantity’ bar in the upper right to increase or decrease the number of words that appear in your cloud:

-Text analysis with MonkeyLearn is easy and can be set up in just a few minutes.
-Go beyond word clouds and learn about all the amazing tools you can use to get more from your data.
+MonkeyLearn helps you get started with sentiment analysis in just a few minutes.
+Go beyond word clouds and learn about all the amazing tools you can use to get more from your social media data.